Bywalks/DarkAngel/vconfig/template/springboot-env.md

 - /actuator/env

 ## PoC - Get the environment configuration
-Visit the following URL: https://ccap.codeforamerica.org/actuator/env.
+Visit the following URL: [website].
 The HTTP response will show the Spring Boot configuration file:

 ## Below is a screenshot
 {}